85758586/Traveler/README.md

 # Traveler
-This is a scenic guide for travelers
+This is a scenic guide Demo, based on Android MVP pattern using Retrofit + RxAndroid